“High above the city, on a tall column, stood the statue of the Happy Prince…”

 Projection design Fabian Astore

-The Happy Prince is generously supported by The Robert and Elizabeth Albert Music Fund, The Dame Margaret Scott Fund for Choreographers and the Barry Kay Memorial Scholarship.
+The Happy Prince is generously supported by The Robert and Elizabeth Albert Music Fund and The Dame Margaret Scott Fund for Choreographers.

 We thank Kim Carpenter’s Theatre of Image for supporting the creation of The Happy Prince.